maliskovik/ansible-nginx-proxy/README.md

 In both cases (server or location), either target or redirect must be defined.
 If target is specified, server will proxy traffic to the target, if a redirect is specified, a 301 response will be returned to the client.

+## Customizing server configs
+To include special configuration for server configuration(v-hosts), you cn use include files.
+You can add them with the nginx role - custom configs, by creating include files as {{ nginx_config_files }}/<filename>.inc.
+After adding them, they can be included in the configuration by specifying them in the nginx_proxy_servers variable under approptiate includes varaible as described above.